yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 ## `zsh` really?

 blogimage("french-insult.jpg","French insult")

 Developing the script in `zsh` was easy.
-And while `zsh` is my favorite shell script, the size of this script make it worth to write it in a more secure language.
+But considering its size, it is worth to rewrite it in Haskell.
-Furthermore it will be a good exercise to translate this script from `zsh` to Haskell.
+Furthermore, it will be a good exercise.

 ### Patricide

-So to make our development, let us initialize a new Haskell project with `holy-haskell.sh`.
+In a first time, we initialize a new Haskell project with `holy-haskell.sh`:
-Here is what its execution look like:

 <pre>
 > ./holy-haskell.sh